Thionazin/Website/README.md

 # Website
-A personal website made to help me learn more about creating websites
+A personal website made to help me learn more about creating websites.

+I'm not sure if I have to say this anywhere or where I have to, but most of the images don't belong to me.